-The name of a specific table to analyze.
-Defaults to all tables.
+The name (possibly schema-qualified) of a specific table to analyze.
+Defaults to all tables in the current database.

 The name of a specific column to analyze.
 Defaults to all columns.

 The command is complete.

 ANALYZE collects statistics about the contents of PostgreSQL tables, and stores the results in the system table pg\statistic.
 Subsequently, the query planner uses the statistics to help determine the most efficient execution plans for queries.